SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet clk_ignore_unused pd_ignore_unused cma=128M"
 ```

-This not has immediate effect, instead, it modified the GRUB config generation
+This does not have an immediate effect; instead, it modifies the GRUB configuration generation
 to append these booting parameters to the kernel arguments.
-Therefore, after we boot into the Debian system, and run `update-grub` command or
+Therefore, after we boot into the Debian system, and run the `update-grub` command or
-update the kernel, these arguments will appear the newly generated `grub.cfg`.
+update the kernel, these arguments will appear in the newly generated `grub.cfg`.
-But we not there yet...
+But we’re not there yet…

 ## Fixing the boot

-At the moment, we have Debian installed on the NVMe SSD but impossible to boot it.
+At the moment, we have Debian installed on the NVMe SSD, but it’s impossible to boot it.
-This is because OpenWRT nor upstream u-boot (at least right now) does not support PCIe of the R3 mini.
+This is because OpenWRT nor upstream u-boot (at least right now) supports PCIe of the R3 mini.
-There is a [patch](https://patchwork.ozlabs.org/project/uboot/patch/20240412141051.23943-1-linux@fw-web.de/) submitted for that,
+There’s a [patch](https://patchwork.ozlabs.org/project/uboot/patch/20240412141051.23943-1-linux@fw-web.de/) submitted for that,
-but that is only RFC, not intended for merge.
+but that’s only an RFC, not intended for merge.

 Frank Wunderlich maintains a fork of u-boot with PCIe enabled.
 I [forked](https://github.com/SPYFF/u-boot/releases) this, since I wanted to enable some other features like EFI boot and EXT4 filesystem.
-With this u-boot config we can boot from the NVMe.
+With this u-boot configuration, we can boot from the NVMe.
-It would be nice if we can do this with the stock OpenWRT u-boot,
+It would be nice if we could do this with the stock OpenWRT u-boot,
-one way to do that would be keep `/boot` on the eMMC and the rest of the rootfs on the NVMe.
+one way to do that would be to keep `/boot` on the eMMC and the rest of the rootfs on the NVMe.
-But let's keep this for future work, maybe subject of another post.
+But let’s keep this for future work, maybe the subject of another post.

 ### Modified bootchain